Skip to main content

 Important: FAA Medical for Teens

 Before your teen can solo, they need an FAA Medical Certificate and Student Pilot Certificate.
-If your teen has taken ADHD medication, antidepressants, or any stimulant medication, the FAA Medical process takes significantly longer.
-Start this early so it does not delay solo or certification milestones.
+However, if your teen has taken ADHD medication, antidepressants, or any stimulant drug, the FAA Medical process takes much longer.
+So start this early, and it won't delay solo or certification milestones.

 FAA Medical Requirements